Community health center: China

 In China there are, as of 2011, 32,812 community health centers and 37,374 township health centers.

+Greece

+Health Centers are a part of the Primary Health Care of the National Healthcare System.
+They were created by the founding law of the NHS (1397/1983) by the first government of Andreas Papandreou.
+Today there are operated 322 Health Centers and 239 Local Health Units for the purpose of prevention, treatment and the rehabilitation of the patients.

 Indonesia

 Puskesmas (Pusat Kesehatan Masyarakat, lit.
 'Community Health Center') are government-mandated community health clinics located across Indonesia.
 They are overseen by the Indonesian Ministry of Health and provide healthcare for the population on sub-district level.
 The concept was designed by Johannes Leimena, the third Indonesian Minister of Health, and be realized by G. A. Siwabessy in New Order era.
 Community and preventive health programs formed another component of Indonesia's health system.
 There is approximately 9718 Puskesmas around the country according to the Ministry of Health of Indonesia.

 Portugal

 The health center (centro de saúde) was the basic community primary healthcare unit of the National Health Service of Portugal, as well as acting as the local public health authority.
 Usually, each health center covered the area of one of the Portuguese municipalities, but municipalities with over 15 000 habitants could be covered by more than one of these centers.
 Health centers were staffed with general practitioners, public health physicians, nurses, social workers and administrative personnel.

 In 2008, the more than 300 health centers were aggregated into around 70 health center groups (agrupamentos de centros de saúde) or ACES.
 Each ACES includes several family and personalized healthcare units, these being now the basic primary health care providers of the Portuguese National Health Service.
 Besides family health care services, the ACES also include public health, community health and other specialized units, as well as basic medical emergency services.

 Some of the ACES were grouped with hospital units into experimental local health units (unidades locais de saúde) or ULS.
 The ULS are intended to increase the coordination between the primary and the secondary healthcare, through both of these services being provided by the same health unit.